 3. Technical misuse.
 Do not modify, merge, distribute, translate, reverse engineer, or attempt to obtain or use source code of, decompile or disassemble Gwent unless you are specifically allowed by applicable law.

 6. Account misuse.
 Do not share, ‘buy’, ‘sell’, transfer, gift, lend, steal or misappropriate user accounts or Gwent access keys/codes (all of which is our property).
-If you are concerned that any of this has happened to you, contact customer support playgwent.com/contact-support.
+If you are concerned that any of this has happened to you, contact GOG customer support at playgwent.com/contact-support.

 8. No advertising.
 Do not communicate or facilitate any commercial advertisement, promotion, spam or unsolicited messages through Gwent.